tek79/node-red-contrib-apple-tv/README.md

 I've only tested this library on Raspbian Stretch Lite, so some of these packages may already exist in a fuller installation.

 ```
-sudo apt-get install libtool autoconf build-essential
+sudo apt-get install libtool autoconf build-essential libavahi-compat-libdnssd-dev
 ```

-You'll also need to install openssl, which [according to this link](https://raspberrypi.stackexchange.com/questions/66782/how-to-install-openssl-1-0-2-on-raspberry-pi3?rq=1) is best compiled from source.
+You'll also need to install openssl which [according to this link](https://raspberrypi.stackexchange.com/questions/66782/how-to-install-openssl-1-0-2-on-raspberry-pi3?rq=1) is best compiled from source.
 ```
 git clone git://git.openssl.org/openssl.git
 cd openssl